GLOBAL MARKETS-Wall Street shows confidence to start the new year

 BOSTON, Jan 3 (Reuters) - World markets got 2022 off to an optimistic start, with U.S. and European equity markets powering higher on Monday, in parallel with rising oil prices and U.S. Treasury yields.

-Leading the way was Tesla Inc TSLA.O, whose shares were up more than 10% as of midday after reporting stronger-than-expected quarterly deliveries of its electric cars.
-Shares of technology companies Apple AAPL.O and Nvidia NVDA.O also gained.
+Leading the way was Tesla Inc TSLA.O, whose shares were up more than 11% as of Monday afternoon after reporting stronger-than-expected quarterly deliveries of its electric cars.

+Shares of technology and media giants Apple AAPL.O and Discovery Inc DISCA.O also posted relatively large gains.

 The S&P index surged nearly 28% last year, driving MSCI's 50-country index of world stocks .MIWD00000PUS to its third consecutive year of double-digit gains.

-London's traders were enjoying their final day off, but mainland Europe made a lively start, notching an all-time peak for the STOXX 600 index .STOXX after an encouraging flurry of euro zone and eastern European data.
+European shares ended at all-time highs on Monday on hopes of steady economic recovery despite a surge in COVID-19 cases.
+The pan-European STOXX 600 index .STOXX ended 0.5% higher at a record close of 489.99 points.

-The benchmark U.S. 10-year yields US10YT=RRtouched a near six-week high to yield around 1.607%, with investors expecting a series of interest rate rises this year to combat rising inflation.
+The benchmark U.S. 10-year yields US10YT=RR touched a near six-week high to yield around 1.63%, with investors expecting a series of interest rate rises this year to combat rising inflation.

 "How central banks - particularly the Fed - respond to inflation will be the key story for 2022," BlackRock Investment Institute strategists wrote in a note Monday.